danicat/pacgo/README.md

 ## How to use this tutorial

-In every step, including step 0 (this one), we will describe the task in the README.md file followed by the code that does it and an explanation of how it work.
+In every step, including step 0 (this one), we will describe the task in the README.md file followed by the code that does it and an explanation of how it works.

 Every step is located in its separate folder except for this one.
 Look for the folders stepXX for any given step.

 We will be editing a file called `main.go`.
 All the code in this tutorial will reside in this file.
 A proper program would usually have multiple source code files, but for the sake of simplicity we are keeping this program limited to one source.

 The README.md for each step will explain the intent and show the modifications needed to proceed.
-You should make then in your own `main.go` file.
+You should make them in your own `main.go` file.

 You can also use the `main.go` in step 00 as a starting point and modify it incrementally when progressing through the steps.

-If you get lost, every step has it's own `main.go` file with the changes to that step already applied.
+If you get lost, every step has its own `main.go` file with the changes to that step already applied.
 That also means that if you want to fast track to a given step you can start with the `main.go` from the previous step.

 ## Step 00: Hello (Game) World